trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 - How to host a DAL node
 - How to publish data and files with the DAL

-Because the DAL is not yet available on Tezos Mainnet, this tutorial uses the [Weeklynet test network](https://teztnets.xyz/weeklynet-about), which runs on a newer version of the protocol that includes the DAL.i
+Because the DAL is not yet available on Tezos Mainnet, this tutorial uses the [Weeklynet test network](https://teztnets.xyz/weeklynet-about), which runs on a newer version of the protocol that includes the DAL.

 ## Prerequisites